When you have hypothyroidism, your thyroid gland can't make enough of the hormones your organ systems need to function

 Healthy Diet for Hypothyroidism

-Aside from avoiding certain foods close to the time when you take levothyroxine, there isn't a specific diet for hypothyroidism, according to Mayo Clinic.
-Your diet is of supreme importance, however, because it can bolster your health and wellbeing and make taking a vitamin supplement unnecessary.
+Aside from avoiding certain foods close to the time when you take levothyroxine, there isn't a specific diet for hypothyroidism, according to the Mayo Clinic.
+Your diet is important, however, because it can bolster your health and wellbeing and make taking a vitamin supplement unnecessary.

-Just be careful not to eat foods high in iron, calcium or magnesium within one hour of taking your medication.
-While you may have to take levothyroxine for life, you can dramatically improve your overall health and wellbeing with a nutritious diet.
+While you may have to take levothyroxine for life, you can improve your overall health and wellbeing with a balanced diet.